 Since European settlement, Baton Rouge has been governed by France, Britain, Spain, Louisiana, the Florida Republic, the Confederate States, and the United States.

-A variety of events, concerts and circuses are held in the Baton Rouge River Center downtown, at the foot of Governement Street at the Mississippi River.
+A variety of events, concerts and conventions are held in the Raising Cane's River Center downtown at the Mississippi River.

 One of the most popular things to do in Louisiana is touring the swamps!
 Most tours are concentrated in South Louisiana.